isogeo/doc-admin/Help/en/features/publish/README.md

-# Objectif : valoriser votre patrimoine de données géographiques
+# Objective: enhancing the value of your geographic data assets

-L'inventaire, le catalogage et la documentation sont les vecteurs d'une bonne gouvernance de données.
-Une fois tout ces efforts réalisés, il s'agit de les faire fructifier :
+Inventorizing, cataloging and documenting are all vectors for good data governance.
+Once you have taken care of these, you can reap the benefits:
-*  en interne,
+*  internally,
-*  avec vos partenaires,
+*  with your partners,
-*  auprès du grand public (*Open Data*).
+*  with the general public (*Open Data*).

-## De la donnée à la donnée, en passant par la métadonnée
+## From data to data, via metadata

-Les métadonnées sont un moyen, pas une fin.
+Metadata are a means, not an end.

-Pour proposer à vos utilisateurs des informations supplémentaires sur vos données, voire de les exploiter, vous pouvez associer à une fiche des services web de visualisation, de téléchargement, de flux de données (WMS, WFS, etc.) ou encore renvoyer vers une carte PDF par exemple.
+To offer your users additional information about your data, or even to allow them to use this additional information, you can associate web services with a metadata record for viewing, downloading, streaming (WMS, WFS, etc.) or even redirecting the user to a PDF map, for example.

-L’objectif est de renforcer l’expérience utilisateur, de valoriser les ressources mises en place (serveur cartographique par exemple) et de **faire de vos catalogues une porte d’entrée privilégiée vers votre patrimoine de données**.
+The idea is to enhance the user experience, add value to the resources deployed (such as a mapping server), and **transform your catalogs into a special gateway to your data assets**.

-## Associer une ressource
+## Associating a resource

-Pour cela, il vous suffit de :
+Proceed as follows:
-1. Ouvrir une fiche de métadonnée,
+1. Open a metadata record.
-2. Cliquer sur `Modifier`,
+2. Click `Edit`.
-3. Aller dans l’onglet `Ressources`,
+3. Go to the `Resources` tab.
-4. Cliquer sur `Ajouter un lien`,
+4. Click on `Add a link`.
-5. Dans la liste déroulante, choisissez le type de lien que vous souhaitez associer à la donnée :
+5. In the dropdown list, choose the type of link that you wish to associate with the data:
-    * données brutes (.zip, Dropbox, Google Drive…) ou hébergement Isogeo ;
+    * raw data (.zip, Dropbox, Google Drive, etc.) or Isogeo hosting;
-    * services web : WMS/Esri Map, WFS/Esri Feature, WMTS/Esri Tile ;
+    * web services: WMS/Esri Map, WFS/Esri Feature, WMTS/Esri Tile;
-    * lien : page internet, document (Word, PDF…)
+    * link: web page, document (Word, PDF, etc.).
-6. Renseigner :
+6. Enter:
-    * L’intitulé du lien
+    * the name of the link
-    * l’URL du service ou de la ressource
+    * the URL of the service or resource
-    * Sélectionner le type de la ressource :
+    * Select the resource type:
-    * Sélectionner l’action exercée (Visualiser, Télécharger, Autres)
+    * Select the action performed (View, Download, Other)
-7.	`Valider`
+7.	`Validate`.